Compare Razer Cobra Pro vs Razer Basilisk V3 Pro 35K

 4.3

-Shape comfort is positive for small-to-medium hands and users who like compact symmetrical mice, but reviewers with larger hands were less satisfied.
+Shape comfort was broadly positive for small and medium hands and mixed grip styles, but reviewers with larger hands or Viper Mini expectations were less convinced.

 Product 2: Razer Basilisk V3 Pro 35K